tfhorn67/Express-FlashCards/README.txt

 back and actually try to make the front end nice in the future.
 TBD.

 To spin up server-side --> spin up the mongo db daemon w/ "mongod" in a terminal window, spin up the app w/ "nodemon" for active development or just "node app.js" if you just need it to run.

+Issue Log:
+    --Bootstrap Navbar toggle button not working in collapsed state.
+All JS/CSS resources are loading.
+Unsure of root cause.
+        Renders navbar unusable on small/medium screen widths.